dokkev/obsidian-valut/Reinforcement Learning/Torque-based Deep RL on Humanoid.md

 	- joint velocity
 	- muscle activation (?)
 - Results: Torque learning is slow and not robust to perturbation (at low control rate)

+PD 제어의 문제점
+- PD predetermines the behavior
+- Each task needs own tuning for